jihunjoun/ChatGPT-V8-Heap-Forensics/README.md

 - Conversation artifacts, even after being deleted through the UI, remain referenced and recoverable from browser memory
 - The tool achieves a **100% message identification rate** across all tested scenarios
 - Data persists as long as the browser tab remains active, regardless of elapsed time, memory pressure, or incognito mode
-- The adaptive extraction approach is resilient to application updates (e.g., ChatGPT's transition to private class fields in v5.x)
+- The adaptive extraction approach has been validated across ChatGPT client updates including the transition to private class fields (v5.2–v5.3)

 ## Repository Structure